mpazaryna/yoga-teacher-toolkit/README.md

 ## Overview

-The Yoga Sequence Generator combines deep domain knowledge of yoga teaching with modern software architecture to create a powerful tool for yoga teachers.
+The project combines deep domain knowledge of yoga teaching with modern software architecture to create a powerful tool for yoga teachers.
 It generates sequences based on specific parameters such as:

 - Class duration
 - Difficulty level